 Poindexter brought up another critical question bearing on who controls foreign policy.
-Of all the powers given to Congress by the Constitution, none is more fundamental than congressional control of appropriations.
-In effect, he wanted congressional control of appropriations to stop at foreign policy, thereby depriving Congress of any fully effective means of influencing it.
+Of all the powers given to Congress by the Constitution, none is more fundamental than congressional control of appropriations.4 Without that control, Congress would be deprived of any effective share in the governance of the United States.
+Yet Poindexter took it upon himself to declare that the constitutional authority of Congress to appropriate money should not be used “to restrict what the President can do in foreign policy.”5 In effect, he wanted congressional control of appropriations to stop at foreign policy, thereby depriving Congress of any fully effective means of influencing it.

 North also posed as an authority on the President’s constitutional powers.
 At one point in the congressional hearings, he said:

 I deeply believe that the President of the United States is also an elected official of this land, and by the Constitution, as I understand it, he is the person charged with making and carrying out the foreign policy of this country [italics added].6

 It was this assumption of a president almighty in…